stevendborrelli/stevendborrelli.github.com/_posts/2012-05-02-hadoop-osx-sshkey_setup.md

 ##Setting up SSH connections

 [Secure shell](http://en.wikipedia.org/wiki/Secure_Shell) is used to create encrypted communication links between systems.
 Apple's OSX includes an SSH client and server.
 In order to use it, we have to enable remote login and then set up keys so that hadoop and other components can connect without needing to use a password.
+Hadoop mainly uses ssh for the start and stop scripts.

 ####Turning on the SSH daemon